farwaali08/pyber-analysis/README.md

 ### TOTAL WEEKLY FARES BY CITY TYPE

-Finally, when examining the weekly fares per city type, it is clear that the majority of revenue is due to Urban ridership, which consistently surpasses other city types.
+Finally, when examining the weekly fares per city type, it is clear that the majority of revenue is due to Urban ridership, which consistently surpasses all other city types.
+PyBer is best suited for the Urban market.

 ![alt_text](https://github.com/farwaali08/pyber-analysis/blob/2d8c53cbd48c520280f22a518a84a69902929465/Final_Line_Graph.png)